erumd/MySQL/Misc/Directions.md

 Build a command-line application that at a minimum allows the user to:

-- Add departments✅, roles, employees ✅
+- Add departments✅, roles ✅, employees ✅

 - View departments, roles, employees ✅